 So, you have the perfect domain name in mind for a new website, but then you go to buy it and it’s not available under the .com top-level domain (TLD) extension.
 What next?
-Do you stick with the domain name but switch to an alternative domain extension like .net or .org?
+Do you stick with the domain name but switch to an alternative domain extension like a .net or a .org?
 Or, is it more important to get that .com extension, which requires you to pick a new domain name?

-An introduction to .com vs .net vs .org domain extensions
+An introduction to domain extensions

 Often called domain extensions or top-level domains, these elements of a website URL serve to categorize websites within the domain name system (DNS) implemented in 1984.

 Back then, they assumed that website visitors cared about the domain name extension, thinking that it showed the type of site to expect when visiting.
 Therefore, each domain name extension meant something:

 - .net: for networking sites and telecommunications providers.

 - .org: for charities, non-profits, and other philanthropic “organizations.”

 Seven domain name extensions came out for the early internet, all of which had their purposes.
 The other four include:

 - .mil: for anything to do with the US military.